PlaidDroid/DarkProcessingTheme_3.0/README.md

 Dark Processing Theme (for 3.0)
 ===================

-A dark theme for the Processing IDE (a little easier on the eyes!) for Processing 3.0.
+A darker theme for the Processing IDE (a little more easier on the eyes!) for Processing 3.0.

 For a Processing 2.0 theme, see [this repository](https://github.com/jeffThompson/DarkProcessingTheme_2.0), for P5 1.5, see [this repo](https://github.com/jeffThompson/DarkProcessingTheme).